Reconciliation

 We acknowledge with gratitude and respect that the name Coquitlam was derived from the hən̓q̓əmin̓əm̓ (HUN-kuh-MEE-num) word kʷikʷəƛ̓əm (kwee-KWET-lum) meaning “Red Fish Up the River”.
 The City is honoured to be located on the kʷikʷəƛ̓əm traditional and ancestral lands, including those parts that were historically shared with the q̓ic̓əy̓ (kat-zee), and other Coast Salish Peoples.

-Coquitlam’s territorial acknowledgement honours and recognizes the original inhabitants of the land on which the city sits today.
+Coquitlam’s territorial acknowledgement honours and recognizes the original inhabitants of the land on which the City sits today.
 It is reflected in a variety of locations including City email signatures, corporate print and online documents, the City website and introductions for formal meetings and events.

 Collaboration